Mathanraj-d12/100-days-of-code/README.md

 Built with HTML, CSS, and JS using animation and random logic.

+---

 ### Day 60 - AI Riddle Master 🤖🧩
 Guess tricky riddles and get hints from the AI when stuck.
 Tracks score and logic using vanilla JavaScript.

+---

+### Day 61 - Color Frequency Catcher 🎨👀
+Memorize flashing colored boxes and guess how many times a target color appeared.
+A fast-paced visual memory game using JavaScript.

+---